 When It Is Not Just Stress

 Sometimes the problem is amplified by thyroid dysfunction, hormone shifts, insulin resistance, nutrient gaps, or untreated sleep apnea.
 A smart plan looks for these drivers before it blames your mindset.
+If your symptoms point that way, exploring the broader range of peptide protocols inside our wellness center can help you and your provider match the tool to the actual cause.

-How Dihexa Works in the Brain
+How Does Dihexa Work in the Brain?

 What This Means for Focus, Memory, and Stress Load